-Four-hour lectures with labs integrated in a computer laboratory.
-Theoretical introduction during about 20 minutes followed by practical applicatons using tutorial models and supervision from the instructor.
+Two theoretical-practical lessons of two hours each, in a classroom with computers (at least one for two students).
+Theoretical introduction during about 20 minutes followed by practical applications using tutorial models and supervision from the instructor.
 Some of the classes outdoors.